San Antonio Brahmas: History

 On October 3, the UFL announced the closure of the Brahmas organization.
 A statement from the league explicitly cited "new owners" (Mike Repole) and an insistence that the Alamodome was too large for Repole's vision for the league, and that if the UFL were to return, it would be no sooner than 2028 and only if a new stadium were constructed (which no such stadium is planned).
 The closure of the Brahmas was a complete surprise, given that while multiple UFL teams had been mentioned as candidates for relocation and shuttering, San Antonio had never been included among them, and the UFL had already signed the stadium contract with the Alamodome to return to the city for 2026.
 Though the Alamodome had long used a strategy of keeping the upper decks closed and unlit for smaller events to provide the intimate atmosphere being sought, Repole stated in an October 7 press conference that the result "didn't look right," and this was why he relocated the team.
+Players under contract were transferred to the Orlando Storm.

 The Continental Football League, a third-tier minor professional league positioned below the UFL, announced plans for a replacement team, the San Antonio Toros, shortly after Repole's decision.